zxcvbn-ts/zxcvbn/docs/guide/best-practices/README.md

 The Pwned Matcher should be used to check passwords against databases of leaked or compromised passwords.
 This informs users if their password has already been exposed in previous data breaches.

 ## User Input Context
 Incorporate a user inputs dictionary to check passwords against personal information, such as the user's name, email address, or other relevant data.
 Additionally, include application-specific context where the password is being used.
 For instance, if the application relates to animals, you can add relevant keywords (e.g., "dog," "cat," "pet") to the dictionary for more effective matching.
+Custom dictionaries can be as large as needed; for instance, the password dictionary alone can reach nearly 400 KB in size.

 ## Lazy Loading
 Since language dictionaries can be large, they should only be loaded when necessary—specifically, when a user navigates to a page with a password input field.
 Use lazy loading techniques to minimize unnecessary data usage and improve performance.